 The analysis of cointegration in non-stationary panels has been recently rapidly expanding in two main directions.
-The first, urged by the nature of the data actually used in empirical applications, is the effort to generalise the tests to the case of dependent units, either by modelling the dependence (inter alia, Gengenbach, Palm, Urbain, 2006) or reproducing it through the bootstrap (Fachin, 2007, Westerlund and Edgerton, 2006).
+The first, urged by the nature of the data actually used in empirical applications, is the effort to generalise panel cointegration tests to the case of dependent units, either by modelling the dependence (inter alia, Gengenbach, Palm, Urbain, 2006) or reproducing it through the bootstrap (Fachin, 2007, Westerlund and Edgerton, 2006).
 The second direction follows steps already taken by the cointegration literature in the early '90's, tackling the issues of testing (i) cointegration allowing for breaks and (ii) the stability of a cointegrating relationship.
-In this stream of the literature, the first problem seems to have received more attention (e.g., Baneriee and Carrion-i-Silvestre, 2004 and 2006, Gutierrez, 2005, Westerlund, 2006) than the second (to the best of our knowledge, only Emerson and Kao, 2001, 2005, for trend regressions, Kao and Chiang, 2000, for homogenous panel regressions).
+In this stream of the literature, the first problem seems to have received more attention (e.g., Banerjee and Carrion-i-Silvestre, 2004 and 2006, Gutierrez, 2005, Westerlund, 2006) than the second (to the best of our knowledge, only Emerson and Kao, 2001, 2005, for trend regressions, Kao and Chiang, 2000, for homogenous panel regressions).
 This is somehow surprising, as stability tests with unknown break points may have very low power with even medium sample sizes.
-For instance, the rejection rates under H_1 simulated by Gregory et al. (1996) for T = 100 and medium speed of adjustment are only marginally higher than Type I errors, and actually lower than the significance level.
-Cointegration stability tests are thus natural candidates for panel extensions hopefully able to grant power gains large enough to make them empirically useful.
-A second surprising aspect of the current debate is that so far the developments in the treatment of dependence across units seems to have been largely ignored in the "panel with breaks" literature1.
-The tests proposed should thus be regarded essentially as a first step in the construction of empirically relevant procedures, very much like the first generation panel cointegration tests.
+For instance, the rejection rates under $H_1$ simulated by Gregory et al. (1996) for T = 100 in a Data Generating Process (DGP) with medium speed of adjustment to equilibrium are only marginally higher than Type I errors, and actually lower than the significance level: these tests are essentially useless from the empirical point of view.
+Exploring panel extensions, which may provide power gains, thus seems a promising area of research.
+A second surprising aspect of the current debate is that so far the developments in the treatment of dependence across units seems to have been largely ignored in the "panel with breaks" literature.
+The tests proposed so far should thus be regarded essentially as a first step in the construction of empirically relevant procedures, very much like the first generation panel cointegration tests.
 On the contrary, in this paper we tackle the dependence issue from the outset, proposing a panel generalisation of Hansen (1992) stability tests based on the stationary bootstrap which is completely robust to cross-section dependence, and may thus be helpful for actual empirical work.
-A fitting empirical illustration is the so-called Feldstein-Horioka (1980) puzzle, i.e. the widespread evidence supporting the existence of a long-run link between the investment (I) and savings (S) to GDP (Y) ratios in advanced economies which should characterised by high capital mobility.
-The issue
+A fitting empirical illustration is the so-called Feldstein-Horioka (1980) puzzle, i.e. the widespread evidence supporting the existence of a long-run link between the investment (I) and savings (S)to GDP (Y) ratios in advanced economies which should be characterised by

-1Noticeable exceptions include the panel cointegration tests with breaks by Banerjee and Carrion-i-Silvestre (2004, 2006) and Westerlund (2006), which however leave many questions open.
-Westerlund applies simple resampling to data which, provided cointegration holds, are weakly dependent, while Banerjee and Carrion-i-Silvestre's (2004) procedure implies fitting an AR model to a MA process with a unit root under no cointegration (the same remark applies to Westerlund and Edgerton, 2006).
-Finally, Banerjee and Carrion-i-Silvestre (2006) test appears to have very good properties, but since it is based on Bai and Ng's (2004) PANIC procedure it unfortunately requires rather large sample sizes (the smallest ones reported in Banerjee and Carrion-i-Silvestre's simulations are T=50, N=40).
+&lt;sup>1Noticeable exceptions include the panel cointegration tests with breaks by Banerjee and Carrion-i-Silvestre (2004, 2006) and Westerlund (2006), which however leave many questions open.
+Westerlund applies simple resampling to data which, provided cointegration holds, are weakly dependent, while Banerjee and Carrion-i-Silvestre's (2004) procedure implies fitting an AR model to a MA process with a unit root under no cointegration (the same remark applies to Westerlund and Edgerton, 2007).
+Finally, Banerjee and Carrion-i-Silvestre (2006) test appears to have very good properties, but its small sample performance is not clear (the smallest sample sizes considered in Banerjee and Carrion-i-Silvestre's simulations with dependent units are T=50, N=40).